-EchoStar had outstanding \$415.7 million and \$778.6 million of long-term debt (including the 1994 and 1996 Notes, deferred satellite contract payments on EchoStar I and mortgage debt) as of December 31, 1995 and March 31, 1996, respectively.
-In addition, because interest on the 1994 Notes is not payable currently in cash but accretes through June 1, 1999, the 1994 Notes will increase by \$241.8 million through that date.
-Also, because interest on the 1996 Notes is not payable in cash but accretes through March 15, 2000, the 1996 Notes will increase by \$230.0 million through that date.
-Contractor financing of \$28.0 million is available for EchoStar II.
-Interest on the contractor financing is at the prime rate and principal payments are payable in equal monthly installments over five years following the launch of the satellite.
+EchoStar had outstanding \$415.7 million and \$849.2 million of long-term debt (including the 1994 Notes and 1996 Notes, deferred satellite contract payments on EchoStar I and EchoStar II and mortgage indebtedness) as of December 31, 1995 and September 30, 1996, respectively.
+In addition, because interest on the 1994 Notes is not payable currently in cash but accrues through June 1, 1999, the 1994 Notes will accrete by \$201.2 million through that date.
+Similarly, because interest on the 1996 Notes is not payable in cash but accrues through March 15, 2000, the 1996 Notes will accrete by \$207.4 million through that date.
+EchoStar is utilizing \$28.0 million of contractor financing for EchoStar II.
+The financing bears interest at 8.25% and is payable in equal monthly principal and interest installments over five years following launch.
+Contractor financing of \$15.0 million and \$12.0 million will be used for EchoStar III and EchoStar IV, respectively.
+Interest on the contractor financing for EchoStar III and EchoStar IV will range between 7.75% and 8.25%, with equal monthly installments due over five years following the launch of the respective satellite.